 A DIY Porch Potty with a drain is a surprisingly easy build.
 It only requires items you can get at most hardware stores, and with practice many dog breeds can be trained to go on one.

 How to Build a Porch Potty – Printable Plans

 I’ve put together a printable version of the plans that I outline in this blog post, to make it easier for you to put together your own dog porch potty – diy.

 Whether it’s convenient for us or not, our pups need facilities at all hours.
 And if you live up several flights of stairs (elevator or no) or don’t have a fenced backyard, sometimes the effort to get the dog outside is just too difficult or not fast enough to avoid accidents.

 You can also use these plans to create a dog balcony potty.

 This is especially a problem for older dogs and puppies who have a harder time holding their pee and poo.
 They just can’t wait that long between the realization and the act of going.

-If you’re in this situation a porch potty for dogs may be just what you need!
+If you’re in this situation a DIY Porch Potty with Drain may be just what you need!
 They’re inexpensive and relatively easy to build.
 If you don’t want to build a DIY porch potty there are also commercial varieties available – usually called a Dog Potty Patch, which I’ll go into more towards the end of this article.